BeckySkel/html-css-project-1/README.md

 - The hero image takes up the majority of the viewport and shows a man running on a treadmill.
 - The bottom of the image fades into a black div to harmonise with the transparent header and transition into the first section.
 There is a large slogan that spreads across the bottom of the hero image and onto the first section, taking up the rest of the screen-space and further aiding the transition.
 The overlapping, shadowed text of this slogan is carried throughout the site on headers.
 - The image size and placement changes slightly based on the screen size so the subject is vertically-centred and can always been seen.
+- The large image will capture the users attention and immediately conveys the use of the website.

 ![Screenshot of the hero image](assets/images/hero.png)

 #### Key points
-- The key selling points are presented on 3 large cards in a line with single sentences and a large icon, relevant to the information
+- The key selling points are presented on 3 large cards in a line with single sentences and a large icon, relevant to the information.
-- These cards provide the user a good starting-point of the most desirable features that the gym has to offer, without having to scroll too far or read too much
+- These cards provide the user a good starting-point of the most desirable features that the gym has to offer, without having to scroll too far or read too much.

 ![Screenshot of the key points section](assets/images/key-points.png)

 #### About us
 - The about us section consists of a large heading, an image and 3 paragraphs of the gym’s key principles and selling-points.
-There is also a large ‘Join now!’ link which leads to the sign-up page; the styling of this link is consistent with the same link in the navigation bar
+There is also a large ‘Join now!’ link which leads to the sign-up page; the styling of this link is consistent with the same link in the navigation bar.
+- The intention is to provide the user with some useful information about the gym and their membership plans.
 - There are 2 links within the text of the paragraphs which lead to the locations section of the contact page and the sign-up page respectively.
 The text within the link is relevant to the destination but aria labels have been added to avoid ambiguity and let the visually impaired know where the link will take them.
 These links will be highlighted with a yellow background when hovered over.
 - As the screen size shrinks, the image will display on top of the text to provide more room.